simonlili/geomgo/INTERNALS.md

 access a single coordinate value, and as different sub-arrays might be stored in different parts of memory, is more likely to lead to cache miss.

-In contrast, `go-geom` packs all the coordinates for a geometry, whatever its structure, into a single `[]float64`.
+In contrast, `geomGo` packs all the coordinates for a geometry, whatever its structure, into a single `[]float64`.
 The underlying array is stored in a single blob of memory.
 Most operations do a linear scan over the array, which is particularly cache friendly.
 There are also fewer objects for the garbage